grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/10 error handling.md

 # Handling exceptions

 Sometimes it's hard to predict the way SUT can fail.
-For those cases, the `expect` library catched any exceptions thrown inside of `describe()` body, and records it as a failed condition.
+For those cases, the `expect` library caught any exceptions thrown inside of `describe()` body, and records it as a failed condition.

 <CodeGroup labels={[]}>